kezdryx/bingo/README.md

 just some stuff i was working on.

-bar.py - i gotta compile that and run this again. baretext.cpp - a really basic text editor i dunno why i wrote in c++ dungeonU.cpp - text battle game in the dungeon.
+bar.py - red square dodge white square by pressing spacebar.. but the white squares get faster. baretext.cpp - a really basic text editor i dunno why i wrote in c++ dungeonU.cpp - text battle game in the dungeon.
 BADLY written in c++ horsepow.cpp - Use to calculate the Horsepower of a Gasoline enging, an electric motor, and a human running.